DNP – Family Nurse Practitioner

 Multiple Campus Locations

 The program is considered “hybrid” with most of the instruction offered online, and some required attendance in scheduled classroom time on your campus of registration.
 In-person class sessions are block scheduled so that students can attend each of their courses in a 1-2 day block.
-Classrooms are available on campuses at WSU Spokane, WSU Tri-Cities (temporarily suspended), WSU Vancouver; some classrooms are available for some courses at sites in Yakima, Walla Walla and Puyallup.
+Classrooms are available on campuses at WSU Spokane, WSU Tri-Cities (no admission for Fall 2018), WSU Vancouver; some classrooms are available for some courses at sites in Yakima, Walla Walla and Puyallup.
 Some classes have lab skills time required in addition to online and classroom-based instructions.
 In addition, you will complete clinical course requirements working in various health care settings across the Northwest.
 Clinical placements are arranged based on site/preceptor availability with input from student requests.
 All students, nurse practitioner students in particular, will be required to travel at times outside their home community for clinical placement.
 Lastly, the program may require additional attendance on a campus for specific events that promote the outcomes of the program.

 Full and part-time study options are offered allowing for maximum flexibility for the working nurse.
 If you are a bachelor’s-prepared student attending full-time, you will complete the program in about 3-4 years.
 If you attend part-time, you will likely complete the degree requirements in 4-5 years.